Past, Present, and Future of Bug Tracking in the Generative AI Era: Historical Evolution and Traditional System of Bug Tracking

 \subsubsection{Web-Based Era (2000s)}

 This decade saw a major shift to web-based platforms.
 Tools like Bugzilla, MantisBT\footnote{https://mantisbt.org/}, Trac\footnote{https://trac.edgewall.org/}, and early versions of Jira emerged.
-Bugzilla became a landmark open source system.
-Bugzilla introduced key abstractions still in use today, including structured fields (e.g., severity, priority, component), status transitions, and user roles.
+Bugzilla became a landmark open-source system.
+Bugzilla introduced foundational abstractions like structured fields (e.g., severity, priority, component), status transitions, and user roles.
 It provided a web-based interface and notification mechanisms, enabling better coordination among developers and testers \cite{mockus2002two}.
+While Bugzilla established the foundational blueprint for web-based tracking, Jira eventually surpassed it by offering comprehensive project management features and a flexible architecture that became the dominant choice for enterprise and agile teams.
 These systems treated bug reports as work items in a sprint, integrating with the emerging agile methodologies.
 The web UI made it much easier for everyone to access and track bugs.
 The expansion of community-contributed plug-ins and themes also reflected the diverse needs of development teams, from small startups to large open source foundations \cite{bertram2010communication}.
 Collaboration improved with shared dashboards and email notifications, though bottlenecks were still common due to a lack of deep integration with development tools \cite{eren2023analyzing}.